QubesOS/qubes-doc/user/advanced-topics/disposable-customization.md

     [user@dom0 ~]$ qvm-prefs disp-sys-net autostart true
     ```

-8. _(recommended)_ Disable the `appmenus-dispvm` feature, as disp-sys-net is not itself a DisposableVM template (Note: this is only necessary if you enabled the `appmenus-dispvm` feature for the DisposableVM template):
+8. _(recommended)_ Disable the `appmenus-dispvm` feature, as disp-sys-net is not itself a disposable template (Note: this is only necessary if you enabled the `appmenus-dispvm` feature for the disposable template):

     ```shell_session
     [user@dom0 ~]$ qvm-features disp-sys-net appmenus-dispvm ''